madebits/madebits.github.io/blog/2016/2016-08-30-Ubuntu-Screen-Tools.md

 <!--- tags: linux -->

-Two small useful tool for monitor and screen management in Ubuntu:
+Several small useful tool for monitor and screen management in Ubuntu:

 ##Disper